Thessaloniki

-Thessaloniki (/ˌθɛsələˈniːki/; Θεσσαλονίκη /el/; also known by various spellings and names) is a city in northern Greece.
-The nation's second-largest, with slightly over one million inhabitants in its metropolitan area, it is the capital of the geographic region of Macedonia, the administrative region of Central Macedonia and the Decentralized Administration of Macedonia and Thrace.
-It is also known in Greek as i Symprotévousa, literally "the co-capital", a reference to its historical status as the "co-reigning" city (Symvasilévousa) of the Byzantine Empire alongside Constantinople.
+Thessaloniki (/ˌθɛsələˈniːki/; Θεσσαλονίκη /el/; also known by various spellings and names) is the capital and largest city of the administrative region of Central Macedonia, and the second-largest city in Greece.
+It is the largest city of Northern Greece, with over 300,000 in the city proper and slightly over one million inhabitants in its metropolitan area, the capital of the geographic region of Macedonia, and the Decentralized Administration of Macedonia and Thrace.
+It is also known in Greek as i Symprotévousa (η Συμπρωτεύουσα), literally "the co-capital", a reference to its historical status as the "co-reigning" city (Symvasilévousa/Συμβασιλεύουσα) of the Byzantine Empire alongside Constantinople.

 Thessaloniki is located on the Thermaic Gulf, at the northwest corner of the Aegean Sea.
 It is bounded on the west by the delta of the Axios.
 The municipality of Thessaloniki, the historical centre, had a population of 319,045 in 2021, while the Thessaloniki metropolitan area had 1,006,112 inhabitants and the greater region had 1,092,919.
 It is Greece's second major economic, industrial, commercial and political centre, and a major transportation hub for Greece and southeastern Europe, notably through the Port of Thessaloniki.
 The city is renowned for its festivals, events and vibrant cultural life in general.
 Events such as the Thessaloniki International Fair and the Thessaloniki International Film Festival are held annually.
 Thessaloniki was the 2014 European Youth Capital.
 The city's main university, Aristotle University, is the largest in Greece and the Balkans.

 The city was founded in 315 BC by Cassander of Macedon, who named it after his wife Thessalonike, daughter of Philip II of Macedon and sister of Alexander the Great.
 It was built 40 km southeast of Pella, the capital of the Kingdom of Macedonia.
 An important metropolis by the Roman period, Thessaloniki was the second largest and wealthiest city of the Byzantine Empire.
 It was conquered by the Ottomans in 1430 and remained an important seaport and multi-ethnic metropolis during the nearly five centuries of Turkish rule, with churches, mosques, and synagogues co-existing side by side.
-From the 16th to the 20th century it was the only Jewish-majority city in Europe.
+From the 16th to the 20th centuries, it was the only Jewish-majority city in Europe.
 It passed from the Ottoman Empire to the Kingdom of Greece on 8 November 1912.
 Thessaloniki exhibits Byzantine architecture, including numerous Paleochristian and Byzantine monuments, a World Heritage Site, and several Roman, Ottoman and Sephardic Jewish structures.

 In 2013, National Geographic Magazine included Thessaloniki in its top tourist destinations worldwide, while in 2014 Financial Times FDI magazine (Foreign Direct Investments) declared Thessaloniki as the best mid-sized European city of the future for human capital and lifestyle.